microsoft/Windows-DevRel/Tutorials/winui-local-ai/2-dev-setup.md

 ![Screenshot of Visual Studio ](assets/package-source.png)

 3. Confirm that it is set to `nuget.org`
-    - if it is not, follow [these](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#package-sources) insturctions.
+    - if it is not, follow [these](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#package-sources) instructions.
 1. Click on the **Installed** tab.
 1. Click on **Microsoft.WindowsAppSDK**
 1. Select the **Checkbox** to Include prelease